 Paystubs can be verified.
 When paystubs are used as proof of income and/or submitted with an application.
 It would reason that the recipient of this information has a method or system in place to verify the information that has been provided.

 They do this to protect themselves and lower their default rates.
 When you look at it from the side of the recipient.
 Having a system in place to verify the applicant's ability to repay is a rather standard business practice.
 It’s called Verification of Employment or VOE for short.

 The systems they have in place to facilitate VOE rely heavily on person-to-person contact and are supplemented with databases.
 Often the company sends the application to a verification service, which assigns the application to a specialist.
 This specialist's job is to follow the paper trail to verify the information provided and ultimately the paystub.

-How the verification process works
+How does the verification process work?

 The specialist will start by researching the company listed on the paystub.
 They will check common directories and business listings to gather information on how long the business has been around, ownership, reported income, suppliers, customers, and other useful facts.
 They will also use special databases that provide them with reports on the business activity and public filings the business may have made.

 Once the specialist has gathered the basic information about the company listed they will then reach out using the phone numbers they found during research.
-The specialist places a call, with the intent of first verifying the business is real ie answering service, directory or secretary.
+The specialist places a call, with the intent of first verifying the business is real ie answering service, directory, or secretary.

 Then they are looking to speak with the person who handles human resources.
 Human resources managers are usually limited to the information they can provide.
 In fact, in certain states, they are required to have written authorization from the employee to respond to verification of employment requests.